cardano-foundation/CIPs/CIP-0133/README.md

 bls12_381_G2_multiScalarMul :: [Integer] -> [bls12_381_G2_element] -> bls12_381_G2_element
 ```

 The types **bls12_381_G1_element** and **bls12_381_G2_element** are already introduced by [CIP-0381](https://cips.cardano.org/cip/CIP-0381).
 Given two arrays of scalars and group elements the functions compute multi-scalar multiplication for the corresponding subgroup.
 The arrays of scalars and group elements must be non-empty and of equal size.
 If the input arrays are empty or not equal, the functions must fail.
-These new functions naturally append a set of operations over BLS12-381 defined by [CIP-0381](https://cips.cardano.org/cip/CIP-0381).
+These new functions naturally extend a set of operations over BLS12-381 defined by [CIP-0381](https://cips.cardano.org/cip/CIP-0381).

 ### Cost model
 The computational impact of multi-scalar multiplication is complicated by it having dynamic-size arguments.
 Preliminary [benchmarks](https://github.com/dkaidalov/bench-blst-msm/) show that the computational complexity grows linearly with the size of the MSM.
 This should be reflected in the costing function.